kenaycock/Six-Bar-Walking-Mechanism/README.md

 A diagram of the linkage was included in the paper, but the links were not drawn to scale.
 We optimiazed the linkage lengths in Mathematica using a brute-force approach.

-Although this our prototype was relatively crude, our YouTube videos on the project have reached over 30,000 views (collectively), and I recieve e-mails in my inbox frequently asking for more details on the project.
+Although our prototype was relatively crude, our YouTube videos on the project have reached over 30,000 views (collectively), and I recieve e-mails in my inbox frequently asking for more details on the project.

 RESOURCES
 ---------